PowerShell/DscResources/Supportability.md

 to open a new issue in that community project (GitHub repo), a recommendation to engage a 3rd party company/organization that published the DSC Resource, or escalation with other teams at Microsoft.
+With community supported artifacts, the case would be closed once a new issue has been submitted to the project.

 ## Who provides support for the technologies managed by DSC

-The maintainers for DSC Resources should clearly identify in the project README if additional support is available.
+The maintainers for DSC resources should clearly identify in the project README if additional support is available.
-An example would be if a Microsoft product or service engineering team has agreed to extend their support to include DSC Resources, or if a 3rd party software company/organization provides support for DSC Resources.
+An example would be if a Microsoft product or service engineering team has agreed to extend their support to include DSC resources, or if a 3rd party software company/organization provides support for DSC resources.

 A template for documenting this will be available for community maintainers.
 If support is not documented for a project,